Who Should We Learn The Dharma From?

-This is where the Pure Land Patriarchs come in to help us interpret the Buddha’s teachings.
+This is where the Pure Land Patriarchs come in to help us interpret the Buddha’s teachings as they are meant to be understood.
 From as early as the year 401 (which was the era of the Chinese Pure Land Tradition’s 1st Patriarch Great Master Huiyuan [净土宗初祖慧远大师], when he set up the first formal Pure Land practice fellowship), to as recent as the year 1940 (which was when the 13th Patriarch Great Master Yinguang [净土宗十三祖印光大师] departed for Pure Land), 13 Patriarchs arose.
 With each one’s efforts building upon the previous, the influence of their teachings still perpetuate in our era.

-Being steady ‘relay’ torchbearers of truth who did their laps, each Patriarch received his honorific title posthumously from the Buddhist community, only after a lifetime of excellent practice and propagation of the Pure Land teachings.
-Of course, they all manifested clear signs of reaching Pure Land too.
-Being such excellent masters, they clearly relied on what Sakyamuni Buddha taught, which is why we can ‘rely on what the [Pure Land] Patriarchs accordingly explained’ of them through their commentaries (or sastras).
+Being steady ‘relay’ torchbearers of truth, who did their complete ‘laps’ of practice, each Patriarch received his honorific title posthumously from the Buddhist community, only after a lifetime of excellent practice and propagation of the Pure Land teachings.
+Of course, they all manifested clear auspicious signs of reaching Pure Land too.
+Being the great masters that they are, they clearly relied on what Sakyamuni Buddha taught, which is why we can ‘rely on what the [Pure Land] Patriarchs accordingly explained’ of the sutras through their commentaries (sastras).
 Thus do they form a qualified lineage connected to the Buddha.

-When confused on the meaning of the Dharma encountered anywhere, we should always ‘rely on the Buddha’s words AND the Patriarchs’ teachings’ in unison – to fact-check accuracy of that taught with careful analysis.
-The duo together form the time-tested benchmark for the genuine Dharma with all its nuances.
-With the above understood properly, we should also understand why we should ‘rely on the Dharma taught and not rely on the persons teaching.’
+When confused on the meaning of the Dharma encountered anywhere, we should always ‘rely on the Buddha’s words AND the Patriarchs’ teachings’ in unison – to fact-check accuracy of that learnt with mindful analysis.
+The duo together form the time-tested benchmark for the genuine Pure Land Dharma with all its nuances.
+With the above understood properly, we should also understand why we must ‘rely on the Dharma taught and not rely on the persons teaching.’
 ‘Persons’ here refer to non-Buddhas and non-Patriarchs, who are mostly unenlightened, and are thus lesser teachers.

 False ‘teachers’ teach superficially (instead of in depth), selectively (instead of completely), differently (instead of consistently, with the Buddhas’ and Patriarchs’ teachings)… and thus inaccurately.
-This is to appear ‘special’ due to egotism, which also confuses.
-They can even quote ‘extensively’ to offer listeners confidence.
-However, upon closer research, that taught is often quoted out of place, thus interpreted wrongly (断章取义).
-While some cases are accidents, some are deliberate, as known by clear lack of repentance even when mistakes are pointed out.
+This is to appear ‘special’ due to deluded egotism, which also deludes their students.
+They can even quote as if ‘extensively’ to offer listeners confidence.
+However, upon closer research, that taught is often quoted inappropriately and interpreted wrongly (断章取义).
+While some cases are accidents, some are deliberate and recurrent, as known by lack of repentance even when mistakes are clearly pointed out.

-Such ‘teachers’ thus slander the Triple Gem by misrepresenting the Buddhas and great Sangha Masters’ Dharma teachings.
-Some even ‘pit’ one Patriarch’s teachings against other Patriarchs by taking them out of context, effectively stripping the latter of their well-deserved titles.
-They present one’s ‘teachings’ to be ‘pristine’ while suggesting the others’ are not, that not following the ‘chosen one’ is to be impure.
-They ignore how all Patriarchs’ teachings are harmonious despite various approaches in their eras as skilfil means to reach out to more.
-Such schism-causing slander that confuses the Buddhist community can lead to fall into the deepest hell (Aivci) for a VERY long time.
+False ‘teachers’ thus slander the Triple Gem by misrepresenting the Buddhas, their Dharma and great Sangha masters’ teachings.
+Some even ‘pit’ one Patriarch’s teachings against other Patriarchs’ by taking and comparing them out of context, which distorts their true intentions.
+They present one Patriarch’s ‘teachings’ to be ‘pristine’ while suggesting the other Patriarchs’ are not, that not following the ‘chosen one’ is to be impure.
+Effectively stripping many Patriarchs of their well-deserved titles, these false ‘teachers’ ignore how all Patriarchs’ teachings are harmonious despite varying approaches as skilfil means to reach out to more in their eras.
+Such schism-causing slander that confuses and splits the Buddhist community can lead to fall into the deepest hell (Aivci) for a VERY long time.

-Unfortunately, relatively few of us are skilled enough to study even sutras with commentaries by ourselves, due to their profound nature, being taught and recorded in ways more suited for ancients.
-Thus, we still need present non-Patriarch teachers’ explanations.
-Only proficient teachers specialised in that taught should be learnt from though, with detailed study, referring to the sutras and commentaries directly for reference, while listening to more than one teacher’s explanations.
-This is to cross-reference, to see which perspectives truly fit the sutras and commentaries.
-Of course, we must have active enquiry when in doubt and diligent practice to realise what learnt too. – Purelanders.com
+Unfortunately, relatively few of us are skilled enough to study sutras, even with commentaries by ourselves, due to their technical use of language and profound nature.
+Thus, with the absence of a living Patriarch, we still need other teachers’ explanations.
+Only qualified and proficient teachers specialised in that taught should be learnt from, who offer detailed study, referring to the sutras and commentaries directly for reference.
+Listening to more than one teacher’s explanations is useful too, for cross-referencing, to see which perspectives truly fit that in the sutras and commentaries.
+Of course, we must also have active enquiry when in doubt, and diligent practice to realise that learnt. – Purelanders.com

 Rely on the Dharma;